shjang7/daily_tech_journal/README.md

 Props are a component's configuration, props also includes callback functions.<br />
 State is a data structure.

+#### Stateful component and Stateless component (18.feb.2020)
+For the stateless component, the properties in this component should be final and cannot be changed once it is initialized.<br />
+ex) layout, bg color

+For the stateful component, the state of the component can change over time.<br />
+ex) counting of clicks

 #### Why Hooks are preferred than using classes (28.jan.2020)
 Hooks provide intuitive API such as useState, useEffect. <br />Using Hooks, we can abstract state-related logic, and it enables us to reuse and share that logic.